Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes/_index.md

 A simple, fast party game for any group!

-For more details, as always, read the [devlog](/blog/boardgames/slippery-slopes).
+For more details, as always, read the [devlog](/blog/boardgames/slippery-slopes/).

-**UPDATE!** This game now also has a completely _digital_ version.
-Playable with just one smartphone, rules explained as you go, still the same fun core mechanic.
-Try it at: [Slippery Slopes: Trippy Touches](https://pandaqi.com/slippery-slopes-trippy-touches/).

 {{% /section-centered %}}